 - psychologists

 - social workers

 - occupational therapists

 - mental health nurses

 - doctors

 - psychiatrists

 - intake workers

 - youth workers

 - family workers

 - Aboriginal and Torres Strait Islander health workers

+- alcohol and other drug workers

+- career and education workers

 - support workers

 - peer support workers

 - and other health professionals.

 These professionals work together to make it as easy as possible for you and your family to get the help you need.
 Each headspace centre caters for their local community, and may not have all of the workers listed here.
 Make sure to check with your headspace centre about what services they provide.
 If they don't have the exact service you're looking for, they will be able to help recommend or suggest another service.